 In 2011, the College Republican Federation of Virginia ranked the Patrick Henry College Republicans as the #1 “Most Politically Active” College Republicans organization in the entire state (out of 32 schools).
 Patrick Henry College Republicans volunteered for a massive 2,193 hours in the 2011 November elections in Virginia.

-Cuttlefish is Patrick Henry College’s literary journal.
+Vessel is Patrick Henry College’s literary journal.
 This publication accepts submissions from on-campus students in the genres of fiction, nonfiction, poetry, and art.
-The team of editors on Cuttlefish includes one editor-in-chief, a design editor, and two editors for every genre.
-There are typically four issues – one per month – that are published during the semester.
-Currently the Cuttlefish team is working to publish a children’s issue for students and faculty to be able to take home to their younger siblings or children.
-The projected expense for this endeavor is $100.
+The team of editors on Vessel includes one editor-in-chief, a design editor, and two editors for every genre.
+Three issues are published during the semester.

 Eden Troupe is Patrick Henry College's drama club, a student arts organization that seeks to glorify God through the production of plays that communicate truth and beauty.
 The art of theatre is as old as ancient Greece, as glamorous as Broadway, and as dignified as London itself.
 Patrick Henry College’s theatre troupe follows in this grand tradition each semester in staging productions of literarily renowned plays.